robertrypula/AudioNetwork/page/dsp-in-javascript/discrete-fourier-transform-in-a-nutshell.md

 >circles (like hands on the clock) with period equal to frequencyBin's samplePerPeriod parameter.
 >At each iteration we need to multiply our unit vector by value of the sample.
 Since samples are between 0 and 1
 >this operation can shorten our vector.
 In case of negative values it could also change it's direction by 180 degrees.
->To get power of frequency bin we need to add all of those multiplied vectors together and divide by number of samples
+>To get power value we need to add all of those multiplied vectors together and divide by number of samples
 >in a window.
-Length of that final vector is power of frequency bin.
-Additionally we can convert that length into
+Length of final vector is power of wave related to that frequency bin.
+Additionally we can convert
->decibels.
+>that length into decibels.

-Our 2d vectors are actually complex numbers presented on complex plane.
+Our 2d vectors are actually complex numbers represented on complex plane.
 X axis is real part and Y axis is imaginary part of complex number.
 For simplicity we could treat it as normal 2d vector.

 Apart from length our final vector have direction.
 It's telling about other important property of the wave:

 >If we measure angle between final vector and positive Y axis clockwise it will be equal to phase of
 >that sine wave that we are examining.